kaltura/developer-platform-docs/documentation/player-portal/android/player-settings-android.md

 setInitialBitrateEstimate(100000));
 {% endhighlight %}

-Inorder to reset these values in Change Media if needed:
+In order to reset these values in Change Media if needed:

 {% highlight java %}
 player.getSettings().setABRSettings(new ABRSettings());